FAQ

 Will SPARK share its findings?

 Yes.
-SPARK data will be shared with the entire autism research community (doctors, experts and researchers) so that they can study and learn from it.
-We are also publishing findings in scientific journals and returning information to our participants via study reports.
+SPARK data is being shared with qualified researchers and clinicians so that they can study and learn from it.
+We are also publishing findings in scientific journals and returning information to our participants via Research Match study reports.
+We also provide participants with personalized reports after they complete some of our surveys.

 Who pays for SPARK?